 Once the desired export options are set and the OK button is clicked, the Browse for folder window will appear and it will allow to set the CSV folder location:

-After saving the folder location, all previously set options will be shown in the batch script:
+After saving the folder location, all previously set options will be shown in the Batch script panel:

-All additional options that are part of the CLI, such as verbose mode, can be added to a batch script simply by checking them in the Save project as batch file window.
+All additional options that are part of the CLI, such as verbose mode, can be added to a batch script simply by checking them in the Save as batch window.

 Explanation of additional options: